 Let me count the ways”

-Trying to re-fashion plain and old t-shirts to look somewhat like the tops and tees you see sell in showrooms -I love to do this in so many ways.
+Trying to re-fashion plain and old t-shirts to look somewhat like the tops and tees you see sell in showrooms -I enjoy doing this in so many ways.
 And all of these transform plain t-shirts and old tops into something new and wonderful.

 - Refashion idea 1.
 Cut out t-shirts